EngineHub/WorldEdit/README.md

 look at it, make comments, and merge it into WorldEdit if everything works out.

-Your submissions have to be licensed under the GNU General Public License v3.
+All new submissions have to be licensed under the GNU Lesser General Public License v3, which is outlined inside LICENSE_LGPL.txt.